O’Melveny Worldwide

 Ryan Cicero focuses his practice on handling finance and other corporate matters within the energy, industrial, and digital asset sectors.
 He advises both lenders and borrowers on a variety of secured lending transactions, including senior, second lien, third lien, and mezzanine loans; syndicated loans; project loans; and structured commodity agreements.
 He also regularly counsels on complex intercreditor arrangements, debt restructurings, and debtor-creditor disputes.
-In 2021 and 2022, Chambers USA named Ryan an “Up and Coming” lawyer in its Banking & Finance – Texas category, where he was noted as “…very responsive, thoughtful and a trusted adviser.”
+Chambers USA ranked for five consecutive years in Banking & Finance – Texas, Ryan has been hailed as “…hard-working, smart, well organized and practical” as well as “…very responsive, thoughtful and a trusted adviser.”

 • Natural gas producer Comstock Resources, Inc. in its reserve-based lending facility with an initial borrowing base of US$2.0 billion and an elected commitment of US$1.5 billion.